-So whilst FUE hair transplants are certainly a long-term treatment for hair loss, some patients may require an additional hair transplant later on down the line due to the nature of hair loss and the different areas that people lose hair and different times in their lives.
+Whilst FUE hair transplants can be a long-term treatment for hair loss, some patients may require an additional hair transplant later on down the line due to the nature of hair loss and the different areas that people lose hair in at different times in their lives.

 In this article, we will be exploring why FUE hair transplants are an effective treatment and why second hair transplants may be needed for some patients.

 Do hair transplants work?

 Utilising the latest technological advancements and improved surgical techniques, FUE hair transplants provide results that can leave the patient with natural-looking hair.

 FUE hair transplants are a less invasive procedure than that of its FUT counterpart, and they also ensure that there is minimal scarring with a quick recovery time.
 Plenty of patient reviews show that hair transplants do work, but this can all depend on how qualified and experienced the surgeon is.

 Hair loss in men begins to speed up in their early thirties and then typically slows down to a more manageable rate.
 Hair transplant surgery can permanently give hair back in a region that has lost it.
 By monitoring the hair loss, your surgeon will be able to recommend the best time to have a transplant and guarantee the best results for longer.
 The main reason behind this is that you don’t want your hair to continue falling out after having a hair transplant, leaving you a permanent zone of transplanted hair and then no hair behind or surrounding it.